 Catching Up in School

-Since moving to England, school has been great.
-I have made many great friends and enjoy all of my classes.
 I am still trying to catch up with homework and stuff.
 It can be hard because once I catch up on one thing, the class has moved on to something else.
 But for me, being a little bit behind in school, turned out to be a blessing in disguise.

 Even though I was doing well in school and getting good marks, I was still a bit behind in a few pieces of work which made it difficult to understand the current topics.
 So my teacher suggested a tutor.
 I never had a tutor before.
 I wasn't sure if it was a good thing or a bad thing that I needed one.
 But I was willing to try anything.
 I didn't want to disappoint my parents.
 We worked very hard to come to England, and I want to make them proud by doing my best.
 So my teacher volunteered a student who was a year above my class.
 Her name was Ellie.
 She seemed to tower over me.
 She was very tall for being only a year older than me.
 But apparently she did very well in her classes and volunteered at education programmes after school, so my teacher thought she would be the perfect tutor for me.
 The plan was to meet at my house everyday after school and work on my homework.
 That was fine with me.